The 6+1 Essential Questions that define a Requirements Approach

-The more astute will have noticed that there is one more question that I should have asked:
+Many readers will have noticed that there is still one more question to be asked:

 Why communicate requirements?

-We can answer the 'how', 'when', 'who', 'where' and 'what' of requirements in many ways.
-Each way we answer will result in a unique set of challenges.
-But the answer to 'why' will always be the same.
+While we can answer the how, when, who, where and what of a requirements approach in many ways, each way resulting in a unique set of challenges, the answer to why will always be the same:

 To create shared understanding between the person that has the requirement and the developers that will implement the requirement.